-At Ditton Nursery School children enjoy physical play both indoors and outdoors.
-Physical play that develops gross motor skills, for example running, jumping, climbing, skipping, hopping, balancing, kicking, throwing and catching, helps children to develop balance, control, co-ordination and an awareness of size, space and direction.
+At Warrington Road Nursery School children enjoy physical play both indoors and outdoors.
+Physical play that develops gross motor skills (large muscles), for example running, jumping, climbing, skipping, hopping, balancing, kicking, throwing and catching, helps children to develop balance, control, co-ordination and an awareness of size, space and direction.
 During physical play children can also observe things from different perspectives, for example looking at things from the top of the climbing frame or from under a bench.
+We develop large muscle skills outside and also inside in our soft play area.
 Children's large muscle movements need to be supported and developed before they are ready to use their fine motor control to control a mark making tool.
-At Ditton Nursery we support the children in this by providing large mark making materials outside e.g. rollers, long handles brushes; plus other activities which support large motor movements e.g. waving / controlling scarves, plying with parachutes etc.
+At Warrington Road we support the children in this by providing large mark making materials outside e.g. rollers, long handles brushes; plus other activities which support large motor movements e.g. waving / controlling scarves, plying with parachutes etc.

-Gross motor skills need to be nurtured, not only because they are important for the child's long-term health and well-being but also because they support physical and cognitive development.
+Gross motor skills need to be nurtured, not only because they are important for the child's longterm health and well-being but also because they support physical and cognitive development.
 These skills are developed informally during daily physical play.
 Physical development helps children to gain confidence and self-esteem as they discover what they can do, and it enables them to feel the benefits of being healthy and active.

 We have a large well-resourced outdoor area.
 Outdoor play provides space and freedom that would be difficult to find indoors.
 It has an important role in the emotional development of children, providing them with the freedom to run, shout and play exuberantly within appropriate boundaries.
-They are also learning to work with others to solve problems e.g. carrying larger equipment, pedalling 2 seater bikes with a friend on; and to start to work in groups.
+They are also learning to work with others to solve problems e.g. carrying larger equipment, getting 2 seater bikes up a slope; and to start to work in groups.
 Outside they can experience a wide range of emotions, for example the challenge of climbing high or the joy of running and jumping.
 They can begin to experience the satisfaction of solving physical challenges and problems that arise when playing with others.